Entity Framework Core: small tips and tricks

 Chunk

-Databases are usualy slow at doing bulk updates.
-It's a good practice to split bulk processes into smaller manageable chunks, it makes the performances better and avoids other database user to experience significant blocking issues.
+Databases are usually slow at doing bulk updates.
+It's a good practice to split bulk processes into smaller manageable chunks; it makes performance better and avoids other database users experiencing significant blocking issues.

-This operation is doeable by yourself but it's good to know that linq provides a clean and easy way to do it:
+You can do this operation yourself, but it's good to know that LINQ provides a clean and easy way to do it:

 var customers = _dbContext.Customers;